niolabs/docs/getstarted.rst

 The installation of nio is now complete!
 You can run the instance from a project directory with the ``run_nio`` command.
 See :ref:`setting-up-a-project` for instructions on creating a project directory.

-We want to install one more thing before we move on though.
-We have devloped a Command Line Interface (CLI) to help manage your nio projects.
+We now install a tool that helps with common operations like creating projects, adding blocks and managing dependencies.
+It is called the nio Command Line Interface (CLI).

 .. code-block:: bash